george0st/qgate-model/README.md

 ## Expected integrations
 The supported sources/targets for realization (✅ done, ✔ in-progress, ❌ planned), see
-the definition `/spec/targets/` in JSON files:
+the definition `/spec/targets/` for project in JSON files:
  - ✅ Redis, ✅ MySQL, ✅ Postgres, ✅ Kafka
  - ✅ Parquet, ✅ CSV